-The best sellers use tailored sales collateral — materials developed by their business to support the sales process — to engage prospects at the right time with the right information to close deals faster.
-Today’s most effective collateral bears little resemblance to the jargon-heavy brochures of years past.
-In fact, modern sales collateral pivots away from the vendor’s perspective and instead incorporates insight from credible third parties.
+The best sellers use tailored sales collateral — both physical and digital materials (such as data sheets, catalogs, social media posts, landing pages, or webinars) developed by their business to support sales representatives and ramp up the entire sales process — to engage potential customers at the right time with the right information, and to help sales reps close deals faster.
+Today’s most effective sales and marketing collateral bears little resemblance to the jargon-heavy white papers of years past.
+In fact, modern examples of sales collateral pivot away from the vendor’s perspective and instead incorporate insight from credible third parties.
 According to Gartner, “content that features a third party telling or validating a story is inherently more credible and trustworthy than the same story told by a vendor.”

 None of this is news for top-performing sales and marketing teams.
-But as buyers’ expectations evolve alongside rapid technology disruption in every industry, it may be increasingly difficult for sales and marketing to consistently develop collateral that influences revenue.
+But as buyers’ expectations evolve alongside rapid technology disruption in every industry, it may be increasingly difficult for sales and marketing to consistently develop on-brand collateral that resonates with new customers and influences revenue.
 The key to successful sales collateral is to map the content to your buyer’s needs by asking these simple questions:

 - Who are we selling to?